clivekahn/hello-world/examples/pointcloud/readmeEDIT.md

 register_glfw_callbacks(app, app_state);
 ```

-We are going to use classes within the `rs2` namespace:
+We use classes within the `rs2` namespace as follows:
 ```cpp
 using namespace rs2;
 ```

-As part of the API we offer the `pointcloud` class which calculates a pointcloud and corresponding texture mapping from depth and color frames.
-To make sure we always have something to display, we also make a `rs2::points` object to store the results of the pointcloud calculation.
+We provide the `pointcloud` class, as part of the API, which calculates a pointcloud and corresponding texture mapping from depth and color frames.
+To make sure we always have something to display, we create a `rs2::points` object to store the results of the pointcloud calculation.
 ```cpp
 // Declare pointcloud object, for calculating pointclouds and texture mappings pointcloud pc = rs2::context().create_pointcloud();